kaikulimu/Recommendations/Gaming/Board games/# Ark Nova High Elo Guide.md

     - 1 reputation = 1 X = 1 rep-draw = 3 money
     - 1 CP = 8 money
     - Animals with requirements are better because requirements lead to discounts
+- X is strong, so I estimate 1 X = 4.5 money
 - However, his "1 appeal = 3 money" breaks even with an average animal having 1 animal icon and 1 continent icon, which means you get 2 icons for free.
 Therefore, small animals are more cost-effective than large animals, especially in the early game where appeal is very important.
 Large animals usually have strong ability for late game and trading that much money for appeal is like a "free Determination", but is a waste of time for early game.
 - Average of top 5 Arena players endgame: has $205, spent $186 for value, has 75 appeal and 25 CP
 - "END analysis.xlsx" suggests *$1.8 = 1 pt*.
 Since appeal also generates income, **1 appeal = $1.8 + income_fraction**